chr15m/bitcoin-notebook/README.md

 > "Needs more computer science, less noise."
 > --Nick Szabo

-Bitcoin Notebook connects Rusty Russell's `bitcoin-iterate` to the Jupyter iPython Notebook to enable fast and easy queries against the blockchain history which can then be processed and graphed in a way that is reproduceable and literate.
+Bitcoin Notebook connects [Rusty Russell's `bitcoin-iterate`](https://github.com/rustyrussell/bitcoin-iterate/) to the Jupyter iPython Notebook to enable fast and easy processing and graphing of `bitcoin-iterate` queries against the blockchain history in a way that is reproduceable and literate.

-Check out the [example notebook](./notebooks/Bitcoin Notebook Hello World.ipynb) which contains a couple of demonstration queries, and a [PDF "paper" export](./notebooks/Bitcoin Notebook Hello World.pdf) of the same results.
+Check out the [example notebook](./notebooks/Bitcoin Notebook Hello World.ipynb) which contains demonstration queries, and a [PDF "paper" export](./notebooks/Bitcoin Notebook Hello World.pdf) of the same results.

 Use
 ---